eslardet/active-matter-summer-project/README.md

 Various figures contained in the report linked above (most generated from functions in Analysis codes).
 There are also a few animation examples :)

 ## Presentations
-*Phase Separation in Biological Tissues* is a presentation I prepared for a group meeting with other students working in similar areas.
+*Phase Separation in Biological Tissues* is a presentation I prepared for both of my supervisors' group meetings, with other students working in similar areas.
 For a more gentle introduction, *How Did the Zebrafish Get Its Stripes* is a short presentation for a lay audiance prepared as part of our weekly communications trainings.